johnmackintosh/popthemes/readme.md

 ## What?

-This is a collection of colour palettes based on 90s pop album covers.
+This is a collection of colour palettes based on (mainly) 90s pop album covers.
+(The Bangles are in because ‘Hazy Shade of Winter’ absolutely rules)

-Some of these appeared frequently in web searches, so they must be good.

 Featuring: